semaphoreci/book-cicd-docker-kubernetes/chapters/06-tutorial-semaphore.md

 ### 4.4.6 Your First Build

-We’ve covered a lot of things in a few pages; here, we have the chance to pause for a little bit and try the CI pipeline.
-Click on the *Run the workflow* button on the top-right corner and then click on *Start*.
+We’ve covered many things in a few pages; here, we have the chance to pause for a little bit and try the CI pipeline.
+Click on the *Run the workflow* button on the top-right corner and click on *Start*.

 ![Run this workflow](./figures/05-sem-run-workflow.png){ width=80% }

-After a few seconds the pipeline will start building and testing the container.
+After a few seconds, the pipeline will start building and testing the container.

 ![CI pipeline done](./figures/05-sem-ci-pipeline.png){ width=95% }